dagger/dagger/docs/zenith/developer/821742-publishing-modules.md

 This guide assumes that:

 - You have a Dagger module.
-If not, create a module using the [Go](./go/525021-quickstart.md) or [Python](./python/419481-quickstart.md) quickstarts.
+If not, create a module using the [Go](./go/525021-quickstart.md) quickstart.
 - You have a GitHub account.
 If not, [register for a GitHub account](https://github.com/signup).

 ## Process